Podiatric Medicine

 PMEDG 1512: Podiatric Medicine I

-Credits 1The Podiatric Basic Skills practicum is one course consisting of clinical training experiences that span three quarters during the second year.
+Credits 1The Podiatric Basic Skills Practicum is one course consisting of clinical training experiences that span three separate quarters.
 Its purpose is to help each student develop fundamental clinical skills in preparation for full time clinical rotations during the third year.
 Training experiences include refresher skills labs and hands on patient care at a variety of different clinical settings.
-PMEDG 1618 1 credits summer quarter, PMEDG 1620 0.5 credits fall quarter, PMEDG 1621 0.5 credits winter quarter.
-Summer, Fall & Winter Quarters Second Year.

 Credits 1.5This course explores the relationships between research and evidence based healthcare.
 The subjects covered include: research methodology, bioethical issues related to human subject research, the role of the Institutional Review Board, research protocol writing, and biostatistics.
 Current and clinically relevant articles will be used for problem-based analysis.